Charleston Roof Help

 • Gritty material near downspout splash areas

-• Roof is 15+ years old and granule shedding has increased
+• Roof is 15+ years old and shedding has increased

 Next Steps